Orbi home mesh wifi system: Pros, cons and tips

 Or you can have a look at these electricity measurement units calculators to get a better understanding of:

-> What is a Kilowatt (kW) and how to transform Kilowatts into Kilowatts an hour
+> What is a Kilowatt (kW), and how to transform Kilowatts into Kilowatts an hour

 > What are Power (P), Voltage (V), and Current (I)

-Energy conservation can be defined as the decision and the act of using less energy
+Energy conservation can be defined as the decision to use less energy.

 Energy conservation both benefit you and the environment

-The act of saving and conserving electricity does benefit you because you will be paying less for your energy bills.
+The act of saving and conserving electricity benefits you because you will pay less for your energy bills.

-And it also does benefit the environment because conserving electricity prevents any unnecessary waste of natural resources.
+And it also benefits the environment because conserving electricity prevents unnecessary waste of natural resources.

-Now, at the individual level, it may not look worth trying to save a few watts here or there.
+At the individual level, it may not look worth trying to save a few watts here or there.

-Still, every little count and if hundreds or thousands of us do save a little every time, it will make an important contribution towards conserving our natural resources.
+Still, every little one count, and if hundreds or thousands of us save a little every time, it will make an essential contribution towards conserving our natural resources.

 For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) on air conditioner electricity usage, that would add to 32850 Kilowatt hours (kWh) saved per year.